 Berkovich spaces to tropical varieties, and give many concrete examples where our methods apply.]

 Jan Draisma and Rob H. Eggermont: Plücker varieties and higher secants of Sato's Grassmannian, 2014.
-Preprint.
+Preprint, submitted.

 [We introduce the notion of Plücker variety, which encompasses varieties such as Grassmannians and their secant varieties.
 We prove that each bounded Plücker variety is defined in bounded degree.
 In particular, this holds for higher secant varieties of Grassmannians.]

 Guus P. Bollen and Jan Draisma: An online version of Rota's basis conjecture, 2013.
-Preprint.
+Preprint, submitted.

 [We formulate an online version of Rota's basis conjecture for vector spaces.
 We establish the rather surprising dichotomy that this online version follows from the Alon-Tarsi conjecture in even dimensions, and on the other hand is simply wrong in odd dimensions.]

 Jan Draisma, Emil Horobet, Giorgio Ottaviani, Bernd Sturmfels, and